OMGToFo/SimpleStatistics/README.md

-# Some simple Tools to explore statistical differences between variables
+# Some simple Tools to explore statistical differences between variables and samples